jumpUpGoal/EventFinder/README.md

 <div align="center">
-  <h1 align="center">Toronto-Event-Finder</h1>
+  <h1 align="center">World-Event-Finder</h1>
 </div>

 ## Project intro

-Are you bored in Toronto?
 Feeling like going to a Event near you?
 Look no further!
-The Toronto Event-Finder app locates near by events in Toronto!
+The World Event-Finder app locates near by events all over the world!
 It presents a map of Upcoming Event options by guiding users with a visualization of marked event locations.

 ## expectations

-- When the Map Loads, The user finds themselves looking at the Map of Toronto
+- When the Map Loads, The user finds themselves looking at the Map of all over the world
 - The yellow markers on the map are dispalyed as locations for near by public washrooms
 - The blue markers on the map are locations for upcoming events in Toronto
 - Search Location will display results of searches within the map